NickLeoMartin/blog/content/posts/2020-11-17-finding-fulfilling-work-a-statisticians-view.md

 **1. The objective is ill-defined**

-Fulfilment is a fuzzy, multi-variate, highly personalised metric.
+Fulfilment is a fuzzy, multi-variate, highly personalised function.
 Many things go into determining our level of fulfilment - the amount of money we earn, the legacy of our upbringing, the perceived status of the job, our ability to make a difference, our ability to travel, our desire to learn new things versus exercise talent etc.

 Ill-defined objectives are difficult to optimise.
-How can we constraint our definition of fulfilment to a low-dimensional and manageable measure.
+To make this tractable we need to constrain our definition of fulfilment to a low-dimensional and manageable measure.

 **2. The historical data is biased and incomplete**